Sunday, 5 March 2023

 Rock Pipits are one of the earliest migrant visitors to the reservoir, remaining for only a day or so during a brief passage period in early spring and I have always suspected that most are of the Scandinavian subspecies Anthus petrosus littoralis.
 Many can be indistinguishable from their British cousins but sometimes the subtle plumage differences can be discerned on well marked birds.

-'Scandinavian' Rock Pipit's plumage tends to be marginally more colourful and variable than the overall dull smudgy brown of a 'normal' British Rock Pipit, showing greyish heads and a creamy buff breast with reduced dark streaking on the underparts
+'Scandinavian' Rock Pipit's plumage tends to be marginally more colourful and variable than the overall dull smudgy brown of a 'normal' British Rock Pipit, and showing greyish heads and a creamy buff breast with reduced dark streaking on the underparts

 Scandinavian Rock Pipit